Home » Water Filtration » RO Filtration » 5 Ways to Tell if Your RO Membrane is Bad

 If the membrane allows too much water to pass through, it could be due to either a buildup of impurities or a breakdown of the membrane itself.

-A clogged or faulty membrane can be corrected by throughly cleaning it.
-If the membrane is still clogged after cleaning, then you should consider completely replacing it.
+A clogged or faulty membrane can be corrected by thoroughly cleaning it.
+If the membrane is still clogged after cleaning, then you should consider replacing it.

 RO Membrane Foul Smell

-Unfortunately cleaning the membrane may not be enough to remove the foul odor.
-You should consider completely replacing it.
+Unfortunately, cleaning the membrane may not be enough to remove the foul odor.
+You should consider replacing it.

 If the filtration system is working as it should, the water that’s being pushed through should be lukewarm.
 If it suddenly gets hotter than lukewarm, it could indicate too much pressure is being applied to the system.

 When there’s too much pressure, the membrane can start tearing.
-It would cause water to be pushed back too quickly, resulting in a rise in temperature.
+This causes water to be pushed back too quickly, resulting in a temperature rise.

 Once again, the only solution is to replace the membrane.
 Otherwise, the water quality will only get worse.